 Air offers equity to each full-time employee in the form of "options."
 The number of options an employee receives depends on their level of seniority, the stage of the business, and their risk tolerance when trading off cash compensation.
 Employees are eligible to receive additional equity issuances in the event of a promotion or exceptional performance.
 These additional issuances are typically considered at each employee's anniversary with the company.

 Estimating the value of your equity is difficult because it depends on the future value of the company, which is unknown.
-However, if we assume 20% dilution per future fundraise, we can calculate a projected share price based on potential company valuations and required fundraises to get there.
+However, if we assume a 20% dilution per future fundraise, we can calculate a projected share price based on potential company valuations and required fundraises to get there.

 There are a few ways in which startup employees can see liquidity from their equity: